PaulKennett/LeafRange/README.md

 - create a nice wiring diagram (with photos)
 - add images to this page
 - test the code works on 2013+ Gen 1.1 Leafs
+- get a better photo of it (in daylight)